Previous:

-What we’re going to do in this tutorial is to deploy a very, very simple REST-based user service: it can create users, read information about a user, and process simple logins.
-Obviously this isn’t terribly interesting by itself, but it brings several real-world concerns together:
+In this tutorial, we will deploy a straightforward REST-based user service: it can create users, read information about a user, and process simple logins.
+Obviously, this isn’t terribly interesting by itself, but it brings several real-world concerns together:

 Since Envoy is language-agnostic, we can use anything we like for the service itself.
 For this serious, we’ll pick on Flask, both because it’s simple and because I like Python.
 On the database side, we’ll use PostgreSQL – it has good Python support, and it’s easy to get running both locally and in the cloud.
 And we’ll manage the whole thing with Kubernetes.